knownasilya/rfcs/active/0000-transform-attribute-meta-parameter.md

 The next change will be in `applyTransforms`, where the `attributeMeta` parameter is added and passed to `transform.deserialize` as the second argument.
 See [here](https://github.com/emberjs/data/blob/master/packages/ember-data/lib/serializers/json_serializer.js#L117).

-You also have to handle the serialization part in `serializeAttribute` [here](https://github.com/emberjs/data/blob/master/packages/ember-data/lib/serializers/json_serializer.js#L528).
+You also have to handle the serialization part in [`serializeAttribute`](https://github.com/emberjs/data/blob/master/packages/ember-data/lib/serializers/json_serializer.js#L528).

 # Drawbacks